Humphrey Mmemezi: ANC National Executive Committee: 2012–2017

 In November 2012, the Star reported that Kgosientso Ramokgopa, then the Mayor of Tshwane, had accused Mmemezi of buying votes in support of ANC President Jacob Zuma, who sought re-election at the ANC's upcoming 53rd National Conference.
 Ramokgopa reportedly made the accusation during an ANC Provincial Executive Committee meeting in late November.
 Both Mmemezi and Faith Mazibuko, whom Ramokgopa allegedly identified as Mmemezi's accomplice, denied involvement.

 When the 53rd National Conference was held in Mangaung, Free State in December 2012, Mmemezi was elected to a five-year term on the ANC's National Executive Committee (NEC).
 According to the Sunday Times, as a member of the NEC Mmemezi advocated for the disbandment of the leadership corps of the Gauteng ANC, which was strongly anti-Zuma; in a 2016 NEC meeting, he reportedly described the provincial leadership as "ill-disciplined".

 Mmemezi failed to gain re-election to the National Executive Committee at the next national ANC conference in December 2017, although his re-election bid was supported both by the ANC Women's League and by the Gauteng branch of the ANC.

 National Assembly: 2014–2019

 In the 2014 general election, Mmemezi vacated his seat in the provincial legislature and secured election to a seat in the National Assembly, the lower house of the South African Parliament; he was ranked 111st on the ANC's party list.
 In October 2017, the Zuma-led ANC leadership instructed the party's parliamentary caucus to elect Mmemezi as Chairperson of the National Assembly's Portfolio Committee on Public Works, in which capacity he succeeded Ben Martins, who had become Deputy Minister of Public Enterprises earlier that year.
 During the next general election in 2019, Mmemezi was ranked 139th on the ANC's party list and was not re-elected to his seat in the legislature.

+Return to the National Assembly: 2023–2024

+On 7 March 2023, Mmemezi was sworn in as a Member of the National Assembly, filling the casual vacancy that arose following the resignation of former Deputy President David Mabuza from parliament.
+Mmemezi did not stand in the 2024 general election and left parliament.